sbalsom/astrology-api/README.md

 http://secure-lowlands-96111.herokuapp.com/api/v1/horoscopes?page=3&publication=Teen%20Vogue&beg_date=2018-04-01&end_date=10-05-2018
 ```

-This would return horoscopes from Teen Vogue published between April 1 2018 and May 10 2018, from the third page of overall horoscope results.
+This would return the third page of horoscopes from Teen Vogue published between April 1 2018 and May 10 2018.

 ## Accessing individual records